svenssonjoel/ZynqShell/README.md

 3. Load data into an array over the serial connection to the shell running on the Zynq.
 Each line of text transmitted will be interpreted by the shell as a given type.
 I like to use screen as terminal that has the capability to paste in larger amounts of data.
 4. Read/Write to arbitrary memory locations while interpreting what is read/written as a C-type (int, unsigned int, float).

+# Planned functionality
+1. load and store files to FAT formatted SD card.

 # Howto
-I currently build this by creating a "hello world" application in Vivado SDK and replace the helloworld.c file there with the zynqshell.c file (ln -s to the file in the repo clone).
+I currently build ZynqShell by creating a "hello world" application in Vivado SDK and replace the helloworld.c file there with the zynqshell.c file (ln -s to the file in the repo clone).